mip92/tattoo/REPOSITORIES_SETUP.md

 ### 3. Add token to GitHub Secrets

-- In each repository, add `DOCKER_PASSWORD` with this token
+- In each repository, add `DOCKERHUB_TOKEN` with this token

 ## 🔄 How automation works now